SSWConsulting/SSW.Rules.Content/rules/fetch-data-nextjs/rule.md

 There are three primary ways with the Next.js Pages Router to fetch data on the server:

 1. Static site generation (SSG) with `getStaticProps`
-2. Hybrid static site generation with incremental static regeneration (ISR) enabled using `getStaticProps`
+2. Hybrid static site generation with incremental static regeneration (ISR) enabled in `getStaticProps`
 3. Server-side data fetching with `getServerSideProps`

 ### getStaticProps

 We can develop a staticly generated site in Next.js by using `getStaticProps`.
-Having statically generated data is great for SEO, as it makes it much easier for Google to index your site compared to a site with complex JavaScript logic, which is harder for web crawlers to understand.
+Having a statically generated site is great for SEO, as it makes it much easier for Google to index your site compared to a site with complex JavaScript logic, which is harder for web crawlers to understand.
 Next.js will run the code inside the `getStaticProps` method when you run `npm build`, and generate associated static HTML or JSON data.

-For example, using dynamic routing we can create a static page to show post data:
+For example, using dynamic routing we can create a static page to show post data based on the URL:

 ```tsx
 // pages/[slug].tsx